 Nevertheless, it was a good death.
 There are few among us who wouldn’t want her end — pain-free, at home, with loved ones near.
 None of it would have been possible without hospice.

 Every single hospice appointment was at home.
-The nurses came 2-3 times a week.
-The doctor came every couple of weeks.
+The nurses who came 2-3 times a week.
+The doctor who came every couple of weeks.
 The physical therapist, the social worker, and the chaplain, all came home.
-They met with Uzma in whichever room she was at the time.
+They met Uzma in whichever room she was at the time.
 Though they had their professional tasks to complete, they met with Uzma for only as long as she wanted to.

 Hospice was available 24/7 to consult about any difficulties Uzma was having.
 Those phone calls were always reassuring.
 When she died on the coldest night on record in Chicagoland, the hospice nurse came within an hour to examine and pronounce her dead.
 He also called the funeral home to notify them of the death.
 He gave us a heads up about our next steps that night with the funeral home.